What is a Notice of Assignment?

 If a Legal Assignment has been made, part of the purchasing company’s obligations are to inform you of the situation via an official Notice of Assignment, and let you know that payment should be made to themselves rather than your former creditor.

-Legal and Equitable Assignments
+What are Legal and Equitable Assignments?

 The Law of Property Act, 1925, lays down the requirements for both types of assignment.
 The criteria for a Legal Assignment include: